kg583/5MAT/5MAT/README.md

 ## Turing Completeness

-A proof of 5MAT's Turing completeness exists via `samples/bct.5mat`, which can interpret an arbitrary [bitwise cyclic tag](https://esolangs.org/wiki/Bitwise_Cyclic_Tag).
-BCTs can emulate any cyclic tag system, which in turn can emulate Turing machines.
+A proof of 5MAT's Turing completeness exists via `samples/bct.5mat`, which can interpret an arbitrary [bitwise cyclic tag](https://esolangs.org/wiki/Bitwise_Cyclic_Tag) program.
+BCT programs can emulate any cyclic tag system, which in turn can emulate Turing machines.

 ```
 ~:[00111~|101~%~;~]~1[ The data string is stored in the output section of the tape. ~]~